Many workers are required to wear protective headgear, particularly in industry and construction.

 Similarly to industrial safety helmets, bump caps can, optionally, claim protection against very low temperatures (-20°C or -30°C), flame or electrical hazards up to 440 volts.
 Impact and penetration tests can be carried out after conditioning at -20°C or -30°C to test these claims.
 Where this is the case and the caps have been tested in these conditions, the bump cap will be marked to inform the user of its suitability.

-In Europe, bump caps must be type examined against the European PPE Directive and the CE mark attached before being placed on the market.
-Usually, such bump caps will be classed as intermediate category PPE.
-If, however, protection against the optional electrical hazards is claimed, then the bump caps will be classed as complex PPE.
+In Europe, bump caps must be type examined against the European PPE Regulation and the CE mark attached before being placed on the market.
+Usually, such bump caps will be classed as 'Category II' PPE.
+If, however, protection against the optional electrical hazards is claimed, then the bump caps will be classed as 'Category III' PPE.

 How can we help?